bygri/bmw-i3/README.md

 It's harder.

 # Suggestions, contributions, improvements

-I'm very interested in taking suggestions from the community.
-If there's a feature you'd like added, please create a [GitHub issue](https://github.com/bygri/bmw-i3/issues/new) for it.

 If you are running the server, and see red error text appear, that probably means ConnectedDrive has sent a response I haven't seen yet.
 Please copy and paste the message into a GitHub issue